IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/export-excel.md

 # {Platform} {ComponentTitle} Export to Excel Service

 The {ProductName} Export to Excel Service in {Platform} {ComponentTitle} can export data to excel.
 The data export functionality is encapsulated in the `ExcelExporterService` class and the data is exported in MS Excel table format.
-This format allows features like filtering, sorting, etc. To do this you need to invoke the `Export` method of `ExcelExporterService` and pass the `Grid` component as first argument to export grid easily.
+This format allows features like filtering, sorting, etc. To do this you need to invoke the `Export` method of `ExcelExporterService` and pass the `{ComponentTitle}` component as first argument to export grid easily.

 ## {Platform} Excel Exporter Example